princemaple/princemaple/README.md

 - I mostly work with `Elixir` on the backend and `Angular` on the frontend.
   I use `Docker`🐳 to develop and deploy all my projects.

-- I play 🏀 when there is no 🦠.
+- ⚡ I play 🏀 when there is no 🦠.
 I code both professionally and for fun.

-- 💬 Feel free to ask me about anything.
+- 💬 I speak Mandarin Chinese and English.
 - 📫 How to reach me: chenpaul914@G📧 (Well it's on my GitHub Profile)